 West Virginia Water Quality Permit Public Comments: The West Virginia Department of Environmental Quality is currently accepting public comments on state water quality permits for the Mountain Valley Pipeline.
 Developers must acquire these permits before the pipeline can be built.
 Written comments are being accepting via email and mail now through March 19, 2017 at 8:00 pm.
-There will be public hearings starting at 6:00 pm on March 6, 7, and 9, 2017.
-More info about the public hearings can be found here.
+There will be public hearings starting at 6:00 pm on March 6, 7, and 9.
+Attend a public hearing or submit online comments.

 Current Status: Great news!!
 Due to an overwhelming number of public comments outlining the deficiencies and inaccuracies in the Draft Environmental Impact Statement for the Mountain Valley Pipeline, the Federal Energy Regulatory Commission has delayed its schedule for completion of the environmental review.